ESP32 Audio Docks

 Motivation

-I spent last few years developing different solutions based on ESP delices.
-It all started with ESP8266, where CPU power is not really sufficient to do real-time decoding, so you’re limited to rather simple ding-dong business.
-Then ESP32 came, bringing two much more capable cores, so you have powerhouse to handle communication and decoding at the same time.
+I spent the last few years developing different solutions based on ESP devices.
+It all started with ESP8266, where CPU power is not really sufficient to do real-time decoding, so you’re limited to a rather simple ding-dong business.
+Then ESP32 came, bringing two much more capable cores, so you have a powerhouse to handle communication and decoding at the same time.
 Perhaps most importantly it also came with SPIRAM, so you can do decent buffering (essential for streamed content).

-Now new ESP32 C-Series and S-Series chips are entering the market, and their potential is mostly unrealized as for today.
+Now new ESP32 C-Series and S-Series chips are entering the market, and their potential is mostly unrealized as of today.

-I created those docks, to be able quick prototype for whole range of ESP8266 and ESP32 chips, starting with the simplest finger-sized toys and going all the way up to full-sized speakers.
+I created those docks, to be able to quickly prototype for the whole range of ESP8266 and ESP32 chips, starting with the simplest finger-sized toys and going all the way up to full-sized speakers.

-Smallest in the range is ESP Audio Solo model, which is basically single MAX98357 DAC taking power from 5V rail, delivering single 3W mono channel output.
+The smallest in the range is the ESP Audio Solo model, which is basically a single MAX98357 DAC taking power from a 5V rail, delivering a single 3W mono channel output.

-Next in the line ESP Audio Duo model, designed to work together with ESP32 mini module.
-Having some experience with audio related projects, it is clear that for audio streaming SPIRAM is the must (for buffering purposes).
-So I’ve decided to place PSRAM chip on the board, so any of-the-shelf ESP32-WROOM module gain WROVER capabilities, as soon as inserted into the dock.
+Next in the line ESP Audio Duo model, designed to work together with the ESP32 mini-module.
+Having some experience with audio-related projects, it is clear that for audio streaming SPIRAM is a must (for buffering purposes).
+So I’ve decided to place a PSRAM chip on the board, so any of-the-shelf ESP32-WROOM module gains WROVER capabilities, as soon as inserted into the dock.
 Plug in play, no further changes needed.

 ESP Audio Duo adds stereo output, otherwise is is the same DAC and similar performance times two.

 Next in the line HiFi-ESP32 driving PCM5100 DAC.
-It lacks power amplifier on the output, so normally you would need external amp.
-It is capable driving headphones though.
+It lacks a power amplifier on the output, so normally you would need an external amp.
+It is capable of driving headphones though.

-To make sure DAC performance is not compromised, it is powered from three independent Ultra-low-noise LDOs.
+To make sure DAC performance is not compromised, it is powered by three independent Ultra-low-noise LDOs.
 As long as your ESP32 pushing data in, you should expect true Hi-Fi performance.

 Last in the line is Louder-ESP driving TAS5805M DAC with D-class AMP.
-It is top performance part and it is capable to deliver 2 channels of 23W each to 8 Ohm load, so it is quite beefy.
-Clearly it requires external power source, so step-down voltage converter is added to generate 3.3V for ESP32 to use, when it is not connected to the USB.
+It is a top-performance part and it is capable of delivering 2 channels of 23W each to 8 Ohm load, so it is quite beefy.
+Clearly, it requires an external power source, so a step-down voltage converter is added to generate 3.3V for ESP32 to use when it is not connected to the USB.

-Like the rest of the line, SPIRAM chip is onboard.
+Like the rest of the line, the SPIRAM chip is onboard.

 Features